mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

-`OpenNetworkBoot` is an OpenCore boot entry protocol driver which provides PXE and HTTP boot entries if the underlying firmware supports it, or if the required network boot drivers have been loaded by OpenCore.
-Using the additional network boot drivers provided with OpenCore, when needed, HTTP boot should be available on most firmware, even if not natively supported.
+`OpenNetworkBoot` is an OpenCore boot entry protocol driver which provides PXE and HTTP boot entries if the underlying firmware supports it, or if the required network boot drivers have been loaded using OpenCore.
+Using the additional network boot drivers provided with OpenCore, when needed, HTTP boot should be available on most firmware even if not natively supported.

 > **Note**: In the above, and below, 'HTTP boot' refers to booting using either `http://` or `https://` URIs.
 The additional steps to configure a certificate for